FORTUVA/FORTUVA-AUTOMATION-ENGINE-GUI/BUILDING_EXECUTABLES.md

 The app is not code-signed.
 Users can bypass:
 1. Right-click on app → Open
 2. Click "Open" in the dialog
-3. Or run: `xattr -cr FortuvaBot.app`
+3. Or run: `xattr -cr FortuvaEngine.app`

 ### Linux: "error while loading shared libraries"